svaarala/duktape/doc/error-objects.rst

 closest "user function", as opposed to "infrastructure function", in the callstack.
 The following are often not useful for blaming:

-* Any Duktape/C or Ecmascript functions which are considered infrastructure functions, such as errors checkers, one-to-one system call wrappers, etc.
+* Any Duktape/C or ECMAScript functions which are considered infrastructure functions, such as errors checkers, one-to-one system call wrappers, etc.

 * C call sites inside Duktape; these are essentially always infrastructure functions.

-* Any Duktape/C or Ecmascript functions missing a ``.fileName`` property.
+* Any Duktape/C or ECMAScript functions missing a ``.fileName`` property.
   Such functions should be ignored even if they're user functions because the resulting file/line information would be pointless.